wanxinjin/wanxinjin.github.io/_pages/about.md

 -----

 ### Research interests
-My research lies at the intersection of control, machine learning, and optimization, with emphasis on addressing  fundamental and pressing challenges in auotnomous robots and human-robot systems.
+My research lies at the intersection of control, machine learning, and optimization.
+My goal is to integrate the complementary benefits of the three disciplines to develop new theories, methods, and systems that provision reliablity, efficiency,  and interactive intelligence for  autonomous robots and human-robot systems.

 <body>
   <div style="width: 100%;">